patrickward/padd/README.md

 ### Why?

 I needed a simple, distraction-free way to capture and organize my notes, tasks, and ideas without relying on complex software or cloud services.
-Plus, I needed an excuse to practice with Go and the KelpUI css framework.
+Plus, I needed an excuse to practice with Go's new `os.OpenRoot` approach for safe file handling, and I wanted to try out the KelpUI framework for building a web-based interface.

 ## Core Concepts